 When should I order donor sperm?

-Your order should be placed at least four weeks before the intended treatment date; We cannot guarantee completion and delivery of orders placed later than this.
+Your order should be placed at least two weeks before the intended treatment date.
+We cannot guarantee the completion and delivery of orders placed later than this.

 I have placed my order but I have not received a reply?